Thursday, January 7, 2016

 The Advantage Of The Law Of God

-In the Australian state of Victoria, in the late 1990's, the government decided that the education department would publish, by school ranking, the academic performances of the students sitting university entrance exams.
-To the amazement of the general population, the top seven performing schools consisted of five Jewish schools, of which four took out the first four rankings.
-What was more incredible is the Jewish schools’ curriculum consisted of thirty per cent religious studies (i.e. the Law).
-It was noted, at the time, that many within the Jewish community thought that the concentration on the Law of God was overdone, but have since conceded that there is great value in studying the sacred text—Psalm One tells us why!
-Blessed are those who meditate the Law of God for they shall prosper.
+In the Australian state of Victoria, in the late 1990s, the government decided that the education department would publish, by school ranking, the academic performances of students sitting for university entrance exams.
+To the amazement of the general population, the top seven performing schools consisted of five Jewish schools, four of which took the first four rankings.
+What was even more incredible was that the Jewish schools’ curriculum included thirty percent religious studies (i.e., the Law).
+It was noted at the time that many within the Jewish community thought that the concentration on the Law of God was overdone, but they have since conceded that there is great value in studying the sacred text—Psalm One tells us why!
+Blessed are those who meditate on the Law of God, for they shall prosper.

-If government authorities, politicians and rulers really want to make a difference and bring about a positive change within society, understanding the Ten Commandments would become their priority.
-Then all who understand the truths of these Ten Words from God, and apply them in their lives, will be able to enjoy life in all its richness, which ultimately is found in Lord Jesus Christ.
+If government authorities, politicians, and rulers really want to make a difference and bring about positive change within society, understanding the Ten Commandments should become their priority.
+Then all who understand the truths of these Ten Words from God and apply them in their lives would be able to enjoy life in all its richness, which ultimately is found in the Lord Jesus Christ.

-Actually, the Beatitudes are based on the Ten Words From God.
+Actually, the Beatitudes are based on the Ten Words from God.
 Nine of the Beatitudes in the Sermon on the Mount directly correlate to nine of the Ten Words written by the Finger of God.
-The First Commandment of the Decalogue is explained by using the metaphors of being the salt of the Earth and the lights of the world—an impossibility without having been healed from the effects of sin and set free from the bondage of darkness.
+The First Commandment of the Decalogue is explained using the metaphors of being the salt of the Earth and the light of the world—an impossibility without having been healed from the effects of sin and set free from the bondage of darkness.
 After Jesus had finished with His revised version of the Decalogue, He stated that He had not come to abolish the Law.
 Yet the unenlightened, in their great wisdom, claim that the Beatitudes are superior to the Decalogue and supersede them.
-The truth is Jesus has merely interpreted the Ten Commandments and explained them in another way—they have not been superseded at all.
+The truth is that Jesus has merely interpreted the Ten Commandments and explained them in another way—the only words written by God’s own Finger have not been superseded at all.

 John declared Jesus to be the Savior of the world and then he is not sure that what God had told him was true.
 Apart from this, John presents as virtually sinless and as Jesus said, “Truly I tell you, among those born of women there has not risen anyone greater than John the Baptist” (Matthew 11:11).
 Even if John did not really put any other god before God Himself, because He had a created spirit and had a human father, his blood was that of Adam and therefore subject to death.
 The blood of Jesus was the blood of God Himself, pure, sinless and everlasting.